 Further key questions center on work-site presence.
 How much time does the contractor propose to spend on your project every week, and how many other jobs is he or she completing in tandem to yours?
 Does your contractor plan on doing any of the actual labor, or is he or she mainly performing in a supervisory role?
 How often will the contractor be on-site, and who’ll be supervising during times when he or she isn’t there?
 A trustworthy and accountable presence should be on hand at all times.

 3.)
 How will you communicate with me during the project?

 Communication is key with any project and especially those in your home.
 Find out how and when you can contact the contractor with any questions and concerns.
 It’s important that you understand how you will be contacted and receive information.
-If the remodeling contractor’s format doesn’t give you want you think you’ll need, agree on a method and format so that you’re not in remodeling limbo on a daily basis.
-Weekly meetings at a specific time are an effective way to make sure you see your contractor in person to get your questions answered.
+If the remodeling contractor’s format doesn’t give you what you think you’ll need, agree on a method and format so that you’re not in remodeling limbo on a daily basis.
+Ask your contractor if you can have weekly meetings at a specific time; these are an effective way to make sure you see your contractor in person to get your questions answered.

 4.)
 How do I reach you after hours?